-- all correspondence (including emails) between the European Commission and representatives of the tobacco industry (producers, distributors, importers etc, as well as trade associations and chambers of commerce, or other organisations and individuals that work to further the interests of the tobacco industry) since January 1st 2017. - a list of all the above-mentioned documents (including dates, names of participants/senders/recipients and their affiliation, subject of meeting/correspondence)
+- a list of all the above-mentioned documents (including dates, names of participants/senders/recipients and their affiliation, subject of meeting/correspondence).

-We have identified five documents falling under the scope of your request.
+We have identified 20 documents (14 main documents and six annexes), falling under the scope of your request.
 We enclose for ease of reference a list of these documents in Annex I. For each of them, the list provides a description and indicates whether parts are withheld and if so, under which ground pursuant to Regulation 1049/2001.
 Copies of the accessible documents are enclosed.